North Richmond suburb profile

 North Richmond property market performance

-The rental market for houses in North Richmond has seen a significant increase, with average rent rising by 13.3% over the last 12 months, reaching $680.
-This indicates a strong demand for rental houses in the area.
+The rental market in North Richmond has seen moderate growth, with house rents increasing by 4.6% and unit rents by 3.0% over the last 12 months.
+The average rent for houses is $680, while units average $513, suggesting a steady demand for rental properties in the area.

 | Houses | Units | |